sculptui/vscode/README.md

 # SculptUI - VS Code Extension

-_"Where was that element shown in my code?"_
+_"Where is that element on the page in my code?"_

 This VS Code extension let's you jump right to the relevant source code lines for a React element by clicking it in your browser.